 Extremely Cold Weather

-A wind chill of -45 or greater will dictate cancellation of school buses within the division.
+An ambient temperature of -35 C or -45 C wind chill or greater will dictate cancellation of school buses within the division.

 Hazardous Weather/Road Conditions